majorleaguetagpro/Rules/README.md

     * Are unavailable for playoffs
     * Have an active ban from MLTP
 3. Restrictions from majors and minors will be made for players that list that they are unavailable to play on the default game day (Sunday and Monday respectively).
-4. No position or mic restrictions will be enforced in M/mLTP.
+4. Position restrictions will be enforced in M/mLTP
+5. Mic restrictions will not be enforced in M/mLTP
-5. Player comments about availability may be used to restrict a player's total allowed minutes for a season.
+6. Player comments about availability may be used to restrict a player's total allowed minutes for a season.
-    * Minute restrictions will be published by the CRC before the draft begins.
+Minute restrictions will be published by the CRC before the draft begins.

 ## Article II - League Structure

 ### Section 1 - Teams
-1. There will be 8 MLTP franchises and 8 mLTP franchises.
+1. There will be 10 MLTP franchises and 10 mLTP franchises.
-2. Each franchise will consistent of four (4) players each.
+2. Each franchise will consist of four (4) players.
 3. MLTP and mLTP franchises will not be affiliated.

 ### Section 2 - Maps
-1. The CRC will run a vote to select the maps.
-Each player will vote for seven maps from a pool of maps played in the last 5 seasons and some new maps.
+1. The CRC will choose four maps and organize a GM vote for the remaining three maps.
-    * Of the seven maps played, at least one must be of the "tweaked" variety (small change from previous base map) and at least one must be a TPM map
-3. The number of maps played will be equal to the number of weeks in the regular season.
+2. The number of maps played will be equal to the number of weeks in the regular season.
-4. Each map in the MLTP rotation will be played for two games.
+3. Each map in the MLTP rotation will be played for two games.
-5. Two maps will be played per week.
+4. Two maps will be played per week.
     * The first map of a week will be the second map from the previous week.
     * The first map of the season will also be the last.

 ### Section 3 - Game Settings
 1. The settings from the "Competitive Settings" checkbox must be used for the first half.
 This includes:

 * 10 minute duration
 * No cap limit
 * User scripts disabled
 * Respawn warnings disabled

-2. Second half settings should be identical to first half settings except Overtime should be turned on (with OT Juke Juice off and Respawn increment off) and the initial score must reflect the score at the end of the first half.
+2. Second half settings should be identical to first half settings except overtime should be turned on with the addition of these two settings:

+* OT Bonus Juke Juices Disabled
+* OT Respawn Increment Disabled

+The initial score must reflect the score at the end of the first half.

+Using the competitive stat user script allows you to easily toggle these settings on and off without manual input.

-3. The server will default to Dallas, TX.
+3. The server will default to Dallas-3.
+In the event Dallas-3 is unusable, use the Dallas server.
+(This section is subject to change as the servers are modified during the season.)
-    * Dallas-2 should only be used in the event that the primary Dallas server is unavailable or experiencing significant connectivity issues.

 ## Article III - Rosters